Back to Solutions

 Detect exclusions, carve-outs, and deviations before they distort award decisions.

-For teams that know the dangerous part of vendor evaluation is often hidden in the exclusions, not the headline price.
+For teams that know the dangerous part of vendor evaluation is often hidden in exclusions, assumptions, and deviations.

 The Problem

-Exclusions are easy to miss when they are buried across contracts, appendices, and pricing tabs.
+Exclusions are easy to miss when they are buried across contracts, appendices, and response tabs.

 The cheapest bid on the surface is often not the cheapest bid in practice.

-Buyer-side teams often discover too late that a supplier excluded permits, shifted detention risk, carved key scope out of the price, or referenced commercial conditions that changed the real ranking.
+Buyer-side teams often discover too late that a supplier excluded permits, shifted detention risk, carved key scope out of the response, or referenced conditions that changed the real ranking.

 Those risks are rarely cleanly summarized.
-They are buried in contracts, exclusions tabs, terms, and side notes that spreadsheets do not capture well.
+They are buried in contracts, exclusions tabs, terms, and side notes that manual review does not capture well.

 What The Workflow Needs